 - a set consisting of an engine and an alternator.
 The main difference between the gensets is in the type of fuel their motor is using.
 The main three motor types for portable models are gasoline

 .
-You may read a detailed guide and a review
+For a detailed analysis you may read our complete guide and a review

-of portable generators, but our quick selection recommendations are the following.
+of portable generators.
+Our quick selection recommendations are the following.
 If you are not expecting to use your device frequently, you may consider a gasoline-fueled

 genset, which is the cheapest among all types.
 It also the least reliable though.
 If you plan to use your genset frequently, such as on jobsite, your best bet is a diesel

 model.
-It may cost several times more than a gas model, but diesels have the highest efficiency and reliability.
+It will cost several times more than a gas model, but diesels have the highest efficiency and reliability.
 However, remember that getting gas or diesel can be a problem during a blackout.
-If you don't want to store by your home large amount of gasoline or diesel, and prefer a fuel with practically unlimited shelf life which can be available during a blackout, I would consider a propane
+If you don't want to store by your home large amount of fuel, and prefer a fuel with practically unlimited shelf life which can be available during a blackout, consider propane

-engine.
 There are dozens of genset manufacturers to choose from.
 From a technical standpoint, Honda generators are probably the best.
 They are reliable and provide clean sinewave output.
 But, of course, Honda is at the high end of the price range.
-Based on the customer reviews at Amazon, major US brands such as Generac and Briggs & Stratton typically have lower ratings.
-Furthermore, they do not necessarily have better reliability than lesser known brands manufactured in China.
-If you are looking for best prices, in the power range up to 8,000 watts consider ETQ generators from Eastern Tools & Equipment, Champion line made by Champion Power Equipment, DuroStar and Sportsman.
-Based on their characteristics, cost and buyer reviews, they provides good value at low cost.
+Based on the customer reviews at Amazon, major U.S. brands such as Generac and Briggs & Stratton typically have lower ratings.
+Furthermore, they do not necessarily have better reliability than lesser known lines manufactured in China.
+If you are looking for best prices, in the power range up to 8,000 watts I would consider Champion line made by Champion Power Equipment, DuroStar and Sportsman.
+Based on their characteristics, cost and buyer reviews, they provide good value at low cost.
 Below are my picks of small bare bone portable devices for each type of the fuel.